 - follow the principles of healthy, balanced nutrition;

 It is helpful to visit a dental clinic twice a year for professional cleaning.
 Dental hygienists use methods that allow for especially thorough removal of soft and, most importantly, hard plaque from the enamel surface.
-It is also necessary to visit the dentist twice a year for preventive examinations.
-This helps to detect signs of recession and other diseases in time, so they can be treated early when they respond better to therapy.

 How to treat or prevent gum recession after dental implantation

-The best prevention of gum loss or excessive tissue growth after implant placement is good oral hygiene and following the doctor's recommendations.
+The best prevention of gum tissue loss or excessive tissue growth after implant placement is good oral hygiene and following the doctor's recommendations.
 At night, it is useful to wear a mouthguard to protect the implants and the crowns on them from damage due to nighttime teeth grinding.
-If, due to recession or other issues related to the soft tissues around the implant, you experience aesthetic problems or unpleasant, painful sensations, the doctor will suggest treatment appropriate for the clinical situation.
-At an early stage, recession can be treated with therapeutic injections that stimulate metabolic processes.
-In cases of severe soft tissue loss, grafting may be required.
-If the gum around the implant is overgrowing, surgical intervention will be necessary.
-The excess tissue will need to be removed.

-The AESTHETE dental clinic is located in Dubai (UAE), Bluewaters Island.
-It is a modern medical center where highly qualified doctors work.
+The AESTHETE Dental Clinic is located in Dubai (UAE), Bluewaters Island.
+It is a modern medical center staffed by highly qualified doctors.
 If you are experiencing issues with gum growth around dental implants, contact us!
 The dentist will determine the cause of the recession or excessive soft tissue growth and offer solutions to correct the situation.
-The clinic’s attentive administrators are ready to answer your questions.
-They will help you choose a time to visit the dentist and explain how to schedule a consultation.